 Unique identifiers, synonyms and homonyms It is widely recognized that there is a difference between things (concepts, aspect, relations, etc.) and their various denotations, such as terms or names, abbreviations and codes.
 In practice, database systems and date exchange messages use different terms to denote the same things (synonyms) and the same term denotes different things (homonyms).
 This results in interpretation problems and difficulties for interoperability of systems and for data integration.
 This can be solved by using a formalization . . .

-Data types are not needed I would like to defend the statement: Data types are not needed in semantic databases.
-In natural languages we use just strings of characters…, or are we using data types?
-Certainly we can classify character strings in natural languages e.g. as numeric strings, or numbers, decimal numbers, whole numbers, rational more
+Data types are not needed I would like to defend the statement: Data types are not needed in semantic databases, provided that the meaning of each concept is unambiguously captured in its unique identifier.
+In natural languages we use just strings of characters, so, why would we use data types when storing data in computers?
+Certainly can infer a classification of character strings in natural languages.
+For example, we can distinguish as numeric strings, or numbers, decimal numbers, whole numbers, . . .

 Constraints and requirements modeling and verification

 Databases and data exchange messages may contain specifications of constraints and specifications of requirements for information.
 Those constraints and requirements specifications may also be used to verify whether the same or other databases and data exchange messages satisfy those constraints and requirements.
 This article introduces the modeling and verification of various kinds of them.

 Semantic consistency verification Databases and data exchange files should be verified on the semantic consistency of their content.
 Semantic consistency verification checks whether collections of expressions contain redundant statements or statements that are in conflict with other statements.
 The verification possibilities and processes for the content of conventional databases, such as in relational (entity-attribute-relationship) data model instances, differ from the verification possibilities and processes for databases which content is expressed in a formalized natural language that is based on a . . .